-- 6(a) By 12 months from the entry into force of this Regulation, the Commission shall, in consultation with Member States, submit a report to the European Parliament and the Council containing: - a) an overview of financial resources available at the EU level for the purpose of implementing this Regulation; - b) an assessment of the funding needs to implement Articles 4 to 10 and to achieve the objective set forth in Article 1, paragraph 2; - c) an analysis to identify any funding gaps in the implementation of the obligations set out in the Regulation; - d) where appropriate, proposals for adequate measures, including financial measures to address the gaps identified, such as the establishment of dedicated funding, and without prejudging the prerogatives of co-legislators for the adoption of the multiannual financial framework post 2027. - 7.
+- 6(a) By 12 months from the entry into force of this Regulation, the Commission shall, in consultation with Member States, submit a report to the European Parliament and the Council containing: - a) an overview of financial resources available at the EU level for the purpose of implementing this Regulation; - b) an assessment of the funding needs to implement Articles 4 to 10 and to achieve the objective set forth in Article 1, paragraph 2; - c) an analysis to identify any funding gaps in the implementation of the obligations set out in the Regulation; - d) where appropriate and without prejudging the multiannual financial framework post 2027, proposals for adequate measures, including financial measures to address the needs identified. - 7.
 Member States shall ensure that the information referred to in paragraphs 1 and 2 is adequate and up-to-date and that it is available to the public in accordance with Directives 2003/4/EC of the European Parliament and of the Council, Directive 2007/2/EC and (EU) 2019/1024 of the Parliament and of the Council.